Popular Critical Matchings in the Many-to-Many Setting

 \begin{lemma} Let $a\in \AA$ have a clone $a_j$ in $G_M$.
 If $a_j\in \AA'_x$ for $x>\T+1$ then $a_j$ is not adjacent to any last-resorts in $G_M$. \end{lemma} \begin{proof} Since $a_j\in\AA_x'$ for $x>\T+1$ the corresponding vertex $a$ must have achieved level at least $\T+2$.
 This implies that $|M(a)|\le q^-(a)$ by Lemma~\ref{lem:merged}(\ref{lem:defStudQminus1}).
-Since $|M(a)|\le q^-(a)$, our construction ensures that only those clones are connected to last-resorts which are matched to last-resorts.
-Note that the clones which are matched to last-resorts are added to $\AA'_{\T+1}$ while partitioning.
-Thus $a_j$ is not adjacent to any last-resorts in~$G_M$. \end{proof}
+Since $|M(a)|\le q^-(a)$, our construction ensures that only those clones which are matched to last-resorts are connected to last-resorts.
+The clones which are matched to last-resorts are added to $\AA'_{\T+1}$ while partitioning.
+Thus, $a_j$ is not adjacent to any last-resorts in~$G_M$. \end{proof}